 Bars, candles, ticks, or quotes are often confused, and the meanings of those terms can also vary from platform to platform.
 Throughout this manual the following terms are used:

-Asset - the traded product.
-Multiple synonyms are used in the trading literature, such as Instrument, Ticker, Issue, Market, or Security.
+Asset - the traded financial product.
+Multiple synonyms are used in the trading literature, such as Instrument, Ticker, Symbol, Issue, Market, Security.

 Quote - online offer by a market participant to sell or buy an asset at a certain price.
 The most recent price quote is the current bid or ask price of an asset.
 Sometimes other methods are used to define the current price, for instance the best recent quote or the last traded price.

 Tick - a price with a time stamp.
 In live trading, a tick is generated by an incoming new price quote.
 In historical data files, a tick is a price sample with its associated time.
-If a tick is sampled together from several quotes, as normally in most historical data files, its time stamp corresponds to its most recent quote.
+If a tick is sampled together from several quotes, as in most historical data files, its time stamp is the time of its most recent quote.

 Candle - price info covering a time interval with an open, close, high, and low price.
 T1 data contains only a single price quote per tick, so its open, close, high and low is the same price.
 Price ticks in historical files are usually candles with the first, last, highest, and lowest price of all quotes they are sampled from.
 The same asset can produce very different candles depending on price source and time zone.
 Forex or cryptocurrency candles from different brokers often differ strongly, candles of exchange traded assets differ less or not at all.

-Bar - basic time interval; determines the width of a chart candle, the time resolution of the price curve, and the execution interval of a trading strategy.
+Bar - basic time interval.
+Determines the width of a chart candle, the time resolution of the price curve, and the execution interval of a trading strategy.
 The time scale on a chart is divided into bars that cover at least one tick, but normally many ticks.
-The bar time interval can vary when special bar types, such as price-movement bars, are used.
-Time periods without ticks - such as weekends - are usually skipped on the chart time scale.
+The bar time can vary from bar to bar when special bar types, such as Range, Renko, or Point-and-Figure bars, are used, or when bars are extended due to weekends, holidays, or market closure.